• Skip to main content

 Filling

 • Peel the apples, cut into quarters, remove the core, and cut into ¼ inch thick slices.
-Toss in the juice of one lemon.
+Toss into a large bowl, then cover with the juice of one lemon.

 1100 grams tart apples, 10 milliliters lemon juice

 • For the filling, let the butter melt in a skillet on medium-high heat.
 Add the breadcrumbs and roast them until they're golden brown.
-In a large bowl, add together sliced apples, bread crumbs, cinnamon-sugar, raisins and a shot of Stroh rum (original Austrian rum - check here for availability in your area!).
+Mix in the cinnamon.

 60 grams butter